FormIt3D/autodesk-formit-360-windows-help-old/tool-library/join.md

 ## Select objects first

-1. Double click to select the object to be join. \(Single click for a Group\)
+1. Double click to select the object to be join. \(Single click for a group\)

 2. Holding the **CTRL key** double click an overlapping object\(s\) to join.